-Breaking News | 35 Years Under Ugandan President Yoweri Museveni
+Breaking News | 35 years under Ugandan President Yoweri Museveni

-President Yoweri Museveni, who is seeking re-election in Uganda Thursday, took power at the head of a bush army in 1986 and has ruled ever since, making him one of the world’s longest-serving leaders.
+Ugandan President Yoweri Museveni, who is seeking re-election on Thursday, took power at the head of a bush army in 1986 and has ruled ever since, making him one of the world’s longest-serving leaders.

 As a young rebel leader, Museveni helps topple dictator Idi Amin in 1979 before retreating to the bush to wage a guerrilla war against his repressive successor, Milton Obote.